 Jimmy and his wife Lynn moved to Nashville, His first position in Nashville was National Promotional Director for DreamWorks Records.
 Later he served at Refugee Management in Nashville, representing international country recording artist Jo Dee Messina.
 In 2004 Jimmy also served at Capitol Records Nashville as Sr. Director of National Promotion.
 Capitol Records more info Jimmy Harnen has now been appointed President of Republic Nashville.
 Jimmy has worked with Borchetta in a previous capacity at DreamWorks Nashville more info

-American Artists Entertainment is proud to be part of Jimmy's Dream, acting constantly on his behalf with professional representation and development worldwide, under personal management in the performing arts.
+American Artists Entertainment is proud to be part of Jimmy's Dream, from 1988 - 1994 acting constantly on his behalf with professional representation and development worldwide, under personal management in the performing arts.

 Copyright 2016 AAEG.com Corporation.
 All Rights Reserved.